 Muir Woods National Monument

-Muir Woods is another popular elopement spot for couples who adore redwoods.
+Muir Woods elopements are another popular option for couples who want to elope in the redwoods.
 It’s located about 40 minutes above San Francisco via Route 101.
 The park was established as a national monument in 1908.
 There is also a quaint creek in addition to plenty of ancient redwoods.

 A permit is required for a group of any size (yes, that includes an elopement!), but the good news is that a short timeline is ok.
 You just need to have the application in a minimum of ten days before your big day.
 When you head to their website, just be aware that Muir Woods is part of the Golden Gate National Recreation Area, including Alcatraz Island, Presidio Trust, and several other locations, so don’t let that confuse you.
 Further information about permitting and getting married in Muir Woods is available on the park website.